MINOTROCK/Root-Me/write-ups/002_capture_this_(ct).md

 ## ⚠️ Difficulties

 At the beggining, I took some time to find the right approach.
-hopefully the [Root-Me Discord server](https://discord.gg/rootme) gave me a clue,
+Fortunately the [Root-Me Discord server](https://discord.gg/rootme) gave me a clue,
 but the hardest part was using the tool, only one method in one environement actually worked.
 It was really frustrating to have the solution in my hands but not be able to use it.